Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

 \subsubsection{Datasets}

-We evaluate our method in four graph benchmark datasets: Cora\cite{mccallum2000automating}, CiteSeer\cite{giles1998citeseer}, CS\cite{mcauley2015image}, and Physcics\cite{mcauley2015image}.
+We evaluate the proposed backdoor attack in four graph benchmark datasets: Cora\cite{mccallum2000automating}, CiteSeer\cite{giles1998citeseer}, CS\cite{mcauley2015image}, and Physcics\cite{mcauley2015image}.
 They are all undirected graphs composed of literature citation networks, where nodes represent papers, edges represent citation relations, node features are word vectors, and node labels are paper topics.
 Table \ref{tab:2} summarizes the basic statistics of these four graph databases.